0xnomy/syscallwatch/README.md

 ## Contact

-For any questions or contributions, feel free to reach out through the GitHub issues section or email the repository owner.
+For any questions or contributions, feel free to reach out through the GitHub issues.